RWS/Sdl-Community/README.md

 This repository will contain the source code for applications and plugins developed and published under SDL Community.

+## Supported platforms

+* .NET 4.5.2
+* SDL Studio 2017

+## Getting started

+This libraries are build on top of SDL Studio APIs and thus using them also requires having SDL Studio installed.

+1. Install Visual Studio 2013 or 2015.
+The community edition is available for free [here](https://www.visualstudio.com/).

 ## Antidode
 * [Documentation](https://github.com/sdl/Sdl-Community/blob/master/Antidote%20Verifier/Readme.md)